-We are stepping up our response, providing medical care to people who have been caught up in, or have been forced to flee, the fighting.
+We are providing medical care to people who have been caught up in, or have been forced to flee, the fighting.
 Our teams are donating emergency supplies to hospitals and providing vital training to their staff.

 There is full-scale warfare in many areas, making movements difficult, dangerous or simply impossible.

-We are scaling up our medical and humanitarian response in various parts of the country, based on where our assistance is needed and will have a significant impact.
+We are responding in various parts of the country, based on where our assistance is needed and will have a significant impact.

 - Try a different country, year, format, or topic.